-But once I'd picked up a couple of titles I just had to have (the new Le Carre, a Michael Dibdin/Aurelio Zen omnibus and a new Andrea Camilleri) reluctance to spend anything beyond what was necessary saw me sitting around cooling my heels while I waited for departure time.
+After I picked up a couple of titles I just had to have, reluctance to spend anything beyond what was strictly necessary saw me sitting around cooling my heels while I waited for departure time.

-If that sounds a bit extreme, the reader needs to remember that straight after I'd picked up those titles I wandered into a CD store where I could easily have spent a couple of hundred dollars filling gaps in the music collection.
-I was better off avoiding unnecessary temptation and challenging decisions.
+If that sounds a bit extreme, the reader needs to remember that straight after the book shop, I wandered into a CD store.
+I could easily have spent a couple of hundred dollars filling gaps in the music collection.

+On that basis, I was better off avoiding unnecessary temptation and challenging decisions.

 After all, I had Inspector Montalbano to keep me amused.